 There you have it – now you know how to sew an elastic waistband.
 As always, I hope I’ve taught you something new today.
 Come back next time for more How-Tos.

-If you enjoyed this tutorial, you might also enjoy our tutorial on How to Sew an Elastic Headband.
+If you enjoyed this waistband tutorial and want to keep doing more with elastic, you might also enjoy our tutorial on How to Sew an Elastic Headband.

 If you’re looking for help with your sewing projects, be sure to join our Peek-a-Boo Pattern Shop Facebook Group.